liusida/ComfyUI-B-LoRA/README.md

 <img src="nodes/load_b_lora.png" width="400" />

  - `lora_name`: Choose the B-LoRA model you want to load.
+By default, it'll searches in the `models/loras/` folder for available models.

  - `load_style`: Do you want the style of that B-LoRA?